 The ratio of free to total PSA (percent free PSA) remains constant even under the influence of PROSCAR.
 If clinicians elect to use percent free PSA as an aid in the detection of prostate cancer in men undergoing finasteride therapy, no adjustment to its value appears necessary.

 Women should not handle crushed or broken PROSCAR tablets when they are pregnant or may potentially be pregnant because of the possibility of absorption of finasteride and the subsequent potential risk to a male fetus.
 PROSCAR tablets are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets have not been broken or crushed.
-[See CONTRAINDICATIONS, Use In Specific Populations, CLINICAL PHARMACOLOGY, HOW SUPPLIED/Storage and Handling and PATIENT INFORMATION.]
+[See CONTRAINDICATIONS, Use In Specific Populations, CLINICAL PHARMACOLOGY, HOW SUPPLIED/Storage And Handling and Patient Counseling Information.]

-PROSCAR is not indicated for use in pediatric patients [see Use in Specific Populations and CLINICAL PHARMACOLOGY] or women [see also, Use In Specific Populations , CLINICAL PHARMACOLOGY, HOW SUPPLIED/Storage and Handling and PATIENT INFORMATION].
+PROSCAR is not indicated for use in pediatric patients [see Use In Specific Populations see CLINICAL PHARMACOLOGY] or women [see also Exposure Of Women — Risk To Male Fetus, Use In Specific Populations, CLINICAL PHARMACOLOGY, HOW SUPPLIED/Storage And Handling and Patient Counseling Information].

 Treatment with PROSCAR for 24 weeks to evaluate semen parameters in healthy male volunteers revealed no clinically meaningful effects on sperm concentration, mobility, morphology, or pH.
 A 0.6 mL (22.1%) median decrease in ejaculate volume with a concomitant reduction in total sperm per ejaculate was observed.
 These parameters remained within the normal range and were reversible upon discontinuation of therapy with an average time to return to baseline of 84 weeks.